 (Click the main tab link above for the main download page.)

-This is a simple ring-mod effect with a timbre control.
+Simple with a timbre control.

 This effect works like a tremolo but multiplying the signal with a full range (bipolar) modulator rather than half.